sowbyspencer/Resume/README.md

 Brigham Young University–Idaho Rexburg, Idaho USA

-- Determined software quality employing software design metrics
-- Practiced project management principles
+- Built a full-stack data-driven car dealer website using the MVC pattern, Node.js, HTML and CSS, and JavaScript
+- Developed a Spotify Metrics Dashboard, using Python, HTML, and CSS to analyze, and display user listening habits
+- Added automation tests to a production pipeline using Postman
+- Was a Project Manager for a class, applying SCRUM methodologies to organize sprints and deliverables
+- Increased code quality through code reviews
-- Designed and implemented algorithms with Python, HTML/CSS, Java, and JavaScript
+- Designed and implemented algorithms with Python, Java, JavaScript, TypeScript, and C++
-- Utilized Python in conjunction with HTML to display results
+- Integrated the ArcGIS API in conjunction with JavaScript to create an Isochrone Map website
-- Built a website using the MVC pattern
-- Converted software requirements into code
-- Designed programs to solve problems by employing a systematic problem-solving approach
-- Identified various test cases for software
+- Employed Figma to prototype an app in order to collect user requirements for a Senior Project

 ### AS, General Technology (Honors) Aug.
 2020

 Weber State University Ogden, Utah USA

 - Used Object Oriented Practices such as inheritance and scope management
-- Communicated in a team for teamwork & collaboration
-- Learned basic computer networking concepts such as the OSI model
 - Coded programs using custom data structures and recursion
+- Completed team projects through collaboration
-- Leveraged comparison, perspective, and persuasion to enhance writing composition
+- Enhanced writing composition through comparison, perspective, and persuasion

 ### Cert, Software Development Aug.
 2018

 Ogden-Weber Technical College Ogden, Utah USA

-- Solved complex problems using a systematic approach
 - Wrote software user & testing documentation
 - Used introductory understanding of Git version control to host and update projects
 - Built scripts for checking user access rights for a set of folders